 4 hours.
-Structure and function of the human body.
-Spring semester topics include cardiovascular, reproductive, endocrine, respiratory, urinary, and digestive systems.
+This covers structure and function of the human body.
+Spring semester topics include cardiovascular, reproductive, endocrine, respiratory, urinary and digestive systems.
 The course meets general education requirements and is designed for nonscience majors.
 Three lectures and one laboratory per week.
 Additional course fee is required.

 Prerequisites: BIOL 331 Human Anatomy and Physiology I, or permission from instructor.